 If you are interested in supporting our students, faculty, or a specific area of research, there are many ways to have a meaningful impact on the department.
 Regardless of whether you are looking for a naming opportunity to last in perpetuity or simply making your annual contribution, your support remains critical in enabling us to achieve our educational and research mission.
 Make your gift now or contact Director of Development Daniel Griffin with questions.

 Double the Impact of Your Giving Through a Match

 The Schimmel Family has generously agreed to provide up to $25 million in matching funds to amplify the impact of endowed gifts from other donors to the life sciences.
 New Fellowships and other leadership gifts that are eligible for the Schimmel Family Program match will unlock dollar for dollar funds that will go into the Schimmel Family Program, earmarked for the same purpose as the seed funding.
 This is a unique and exciting opportunity to double the impact of your philanthropic support.
 Contact Director of Development Daniel Griffin with questions.

 Volunteer as an Ambassador for MIT’s 24-Hour Giving Challenge

 Each year, the School of Science joins the rest of the MIT community in promoting the importance of participation at all levels during the 24-Hour Giving Challenge.
 We are always in need of ambassadors to help amplify this message to classmates, colleagues, friends, and others.
-Contact Development Officer Daniel Griffin if you are interested in helping this year.
+Contact Director of Development Daniel Griffin if you are interested in helping this year.